Are Persian Cats Genetically Deformed?

 Persian cats are known for their captivating eyes, but their unique eye structure can make them prone to certain ocular health issues.
 The combination of a flat face and large, round eyes can result in conditions such as tear duct blockage, excessive tear production, and eye infections.
 The prominence of their eyes can also make them vulnerable to external factors that may cause injury.

-See also The Ultimate Guide: How to Shave a Persian Cat
+See also The Experience of Owning a Persian Cat

 Tear duct blockage and excessive tear production